Weller Coppertone Vase, ca. 1925

 APPRAISER: And in 50 years, there still isn't a blemish on it.

-GUEST: Yeah, it's true. (laughter) Four children and all those grandchildren you asked me about.
+GUEST: Yeah, it's true, and four children and all those grandchildren you asked me about.

 APPRAISER: Now, you have no idea who made this?